-Fully including women across society is critical to U.S. foreign policy objectives and imperative for the economic growth and stability of Bosnia and Herzegovina (BiH).
-Women are important as agents of peace, reconciliation, economic development, and stability.
+Full inclusion of women from across society is critical to U.S. foreign policy objectives and imperative for the economic growth and stability of Bosnia and Herzegovina (BiH).
+Women are important as agents of peace, reconciliation, democracy, economic development, and stability.

 Women's Political Participation

 - The Political Processes Support activity strengthens women's political participation.
 It supports women members of parliaments to enhance their constituency outreach and develop a common legislative initiatives.
 This activity has been implemented by International Republican Institute (IRI) and the activity helped establish the first-ever Women's Caucus in the Federation of BiH Parliament in 2013.
 The activity has been extended to support joint initiatives of women members in two more parliaments, in the Sarajevo Canton Assembly and the Republika Srpska National Assembly.

 - The Trust-Understanding-Responsibility for the Future (PRO-Future) project helps victims of war and other trauma to heal, raise self-esteem and become leaders in trust-building and reconciliation processes in their communities.
 The project provides them with training on social justice, peace building and advocacy, new knowledge that empowers them to organize, initiate and engage in dialogue and advocacy campaigns to promote reconciliation among various ethnic groups in the community.
 (Visit www.crs.org for details.)